 Personal attacks of any kind or offensive comments that target or disparage any ethnic, racial, national, color, age, or religious group, creed, gender identity, sex, sexual orientation, citizenship status, veteran status, disability status, or any other legally protected class status are prohibited.

-Penn Law’s social media accounts are not open to comments promoting or opposing any person campaigning for election to a political office, or promotion or advertisement of a business or commercial transaction.
+The Law School’s social media accounts are not open to comments promoting or opposing any person campaigning for election to a political office, or promotion or advertisement of a business or commercial transaction.

 Comments advocating illegal activity or violating copyrights or trademarks are prohibited.

 You are subject to the Terms of Service (TOS) of the host site.
-Information (photos, videos, etc.) you share with or post to official Penn Law accounts is also subject to the TOS of the host site and may be used by the owners of the host site for their own purposes.
+Information (photos, videos, etc.) you share with or post to official Law School accounts is also subject to the TOS of the host site and may be used by the owners of the host site for their own purposes.
 For more information, consult the host website’s TOS.

 This comment policy is subject to amendment or modification at any time.

-Users are welcome to submit or post content, including photographs and videos, to a Penn Law account where Penn Law allows users to post content, the content meets the standards articulated in this Customer Use Policy, and the content pertains to the subject of the social media site.
+Users are welcome to submit or post content, including photographs and videos, to a Law School account where Penn Carey Law allows users to post content, the content meets the standards articulated in this Customer Use Policy, and the content pertains to the subject of the social media site.
 Users may only post their own, original content.
 Reproduced or borrowed content that reasonably appears to violate third party rights will be deleted.